CsillaFarkas/ParetoPick-R/README.md

 # Assumptions
 * General
-  * a restructure of the correlation/clustering approach (see below) would require default settings that can produce reasonable cluster outputs across all catchments
+  * do the current default settings produce reasonable cluster outputs across all catchments?
+  * current default is missing file check
+  * full list of measures across all catchments needed for nswrm_priorities.csv, is this available centrally?

 * AHP
   * the initial state of the pairwise comparison as "Equal" amplifies the mathematical definition of inconsistency, therefore only when at least three sliders are NOT set to "Equal" is inconsistency considered at all